 Paragraph 12: Incorporate clarifying guidance, including guidance for sales:

-For reporting entities required to maintain an AVR, the accounting for unrealized gains and losses shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.
+For reporting entities required to maintain an AVR, the accounting for unrealized gains and losses shall be fully to the AVR and realized capital gains and losses from the sale of capital notes or surplus notes shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.
 For reporting entities not required to maintain an AVR, unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).

 SSAP No. 43—Asset-Backed Securities